-BetterBirth Midwife Education
+BetterBirth Doula and Midwife Training

 This program is designed for students who want to take advantage of our amazing Workshop Week to learn and sign off skills, but do not want (or are not able) to stay longer and obtain clinical experiences.
-It is a jam-packed, 6-day, 8+-hour-a-day week of skills training on the most often-requested and difficult-to-acquire skills for student midwives.View Workshop Week Classes
+It is a jam-packed, 6-day, 8+-hour-a-day week of skills training on the most often-requested and difficult-to-acquire skills for student midwives.
+Workshop Week remains open to all midwifery students, including CSM and others around the country.View Workshop Week Classes

 After you satisfactorily complete Workshop Week, we can sign off many skills on your NARM Form 201 or Practical Skills Guide.
 School-specific skills forms may also be signed.

 During Workshop Week you and the other students will be practicing skills (including vaginal exams, catheterization, venipuncture, injections, IV placement, etc.) on each other.
 This is a requirement.
 We know it's not fun to have a midwifery student practice her first IV or urinary catheter on you.
 She feels the same way about you practicing on her.
 But neither of you will master your skills if you don't allow the other to practice.
 It is also important to understand how clients feel when you are performing skills on them.
 You really get a good sense of it when it's your turn to receive those procedures.
 If you are unwilling to practice on other students or have them practice on you, please e-mail us at email@example.com before you apply.

 We have limited housing available at the training site on a first-come first-served basis for Workshop Week students including kitchen facilities.
 Cook your own meals and save!
 There is no need to rent a car (unless you want to or are staying off-site).
 If you are flying in, we recommend you contact Express Shuttle for transportation to and from the airport.